galawaydude/data-place/100 operating-systems/Process Synchronization.md

 The key innovation here is that if no rooms are available, the librarian doesn't let you stand there asking "Are we there yet?" every second (this is busy-waiting).
 Instead, they take your name, put you on a waiting list, and tell you to go relax (your process is blocked).
 You don't waste any energy.
 When a key is returned, the librarian calls the first person on the list (wakeup).
 This is a huge improvement over simpler mechanisms.

+Semaphores, are operations often implemented in kernel mode using atomic hardware instructions like TSL, or Fetch Add